 PR & Marketing: Nataša Lazić, Senka Ristivojević

-After 10 years of being closed to the public, the restored building of the Museum will be opened on October, 20th at 10 a.m. with the exhibition “Sequences.
+After 10 years of being closed to the public, the restored building of the Museum is opened on October, 20th at 10 a.m. with the exhibition “Sequences.
 Art of Yugoslavia and Serbia from the collection of the Museum of Contemporary Art”.
-For the first seven days from opening Museum the public will be able to visit the exhibition 24 hours per day, admission is free of charge.

 The building of the Museum of Contemporary Art Belgrade was built in the period from 1960 to 1965 and was opened to the public on 20th October 1965.
 The architects Ivan Antić and Ivanka Raspopović won the most prestigious Yugoslav award for architecture that year and the building remains one of the landmarks of high modernist architecture of socialist Yugoslavia.

 The building was closed in 2007 for reconstruction which has run intermittently over a period of ten years.
 The original concept and proportions of the building had to be preserved but also adjusted to new architectural standards and safety regulations.
 Two main projects were therefore vital, the lighting system and the interior design which comprised the refurbishment of the old and deteriorating elements of the interior; this also included the exhibition display infrastructure which is now made from new and durable materials to meet with the highest museological standards of today.
 The reconstruction included a sculpture park surrounding the Museum building with works from the most significant Yugoslav sculptors of the 20th century.